Microsoft has developed many programs to help users and businesses grow. Two of those programs are OneNote and Word.

 Watermark: You can add your watermark to your documents.

-Linked notes: You can open any notes in OneNote that are linked to your document.
+Linked notes: You can open any notes in OneNote linked to your document.

 Similar features